aDotInTheVoid/adotinthevoid.github.io/posts/rustdoc-json-2023.md

 24. [#106354][106354]: `Variant` was split into `Variant` and `VariantKind`, so the enum discriminant can always be reported.
 Previously, it could only be reported for a plain enum variant (i.e. one with no fields or braces).
 25. [#109410][109410]: Support inherent associated types.
 26. [#111427][111427]: Serialize all enums using external tagging.
 This changed the JSON representation of the data, but it's the same after deserialization into rust values.
-Doing this is more consistent [^enum_consistant], and allows (de)serializing to non-self-describing formats, such as postcard and bincode[^binary_format].
+Doing this is more consistent [^enum_consistent], and allows (de)serializing to non-self-describing formats, such as postcard and bincode[^binary_format].
 This can give a [significant performance improvement](https://rust-lang.zulipchat.com/#narrow/stream/266220-t-rustdoc/topic/.28De.29serialization.20speed.20of.20JSON.20docs/near/356983259).
 Special thanks to [Luca Palmieri](https://www.lpalmieri.com/) for the heroics in landing this, as it required changing every file in the test suite.
 27. [#115078][115078]: Rename `Typedef` to `TypeAlias` to be more in line with standard terminology.
 28. [#119246][119246]: Add `is_object_safe` field to `Trait`.

-[^enum_consistant]: Previously we had an ad-hoc mix of [3 different](https://github.com/rust-lang/rust/issues/93667) ways of serializing enums to JSON.
+[^enum_consistent]: Previously we had an ad-hoc mix of [3 different](https://github.com/rust-lang/rust/issues/93667) ways of serializing enums to JSON.

 [^binary_format]: To be clear, their are no plans for rustdoc itself to emit a binary format.
 However, it allows 3rd party tools to easily convert the JSON to some other format, that they themselves can load.